wesleybeckner/UW_Direct/README.md

 Project 1 has more to do with data visualziation and project 2 with a litle more optimization/hardcore machine learning

-I think both have validity in the job market and are useful things to learn -- It just depends on what your interests are and what is of interest!
+I think both have validity in the job market and are useful things to learn -- It just depends on what is of interest!

 # Corian Project (these are mostly just notes):